psullivan01/purity-ring/README.md

 //   substitutedString: 'butthead lze'
 // }

-// Split a concatenated string into words (does not support character mapping) const words = purityRing.splitString('aconcatenatedstringtobesplitintoitscomponentwords');
+// Split a concatenated string into words with character mapping const words = purityRing.splitString('aconcatenatedstringtobesplitintoitsc0mponentword5', true);
 console.log(words);
 // ["a", "concatenated", "string", "to", "be", "split", "into", "its", "component", "words"]

+// Split a concatenated string into words without character mapping const words = purityRing.splitString('anotherexamplethistimewithoutcharactermapping1234', false);
+console.log(words);
+// ["another","example","this","time","without","character","mapping"]

 // Update the blacklist with new terms const updatedBlacklist = await purityRing.addBlacklist(['badword', 'anotherBadword']);